theupdateframework/pep-on-pypi-with-tuf/README.rst

 In the Event of a Key Compromise
 --------------------------------

-A key compromise means that the key as well as PyPI infrastructure has been compromised and used to sign new metadata on PyPI.
+A key compromise means that a threshold of keys (belonging to the metadata roles on PyPI), as well as PyPI infrastructure, has been compromised and used to sign new metadata on PyPI.

 If a threshold number of *timestamp*, *snapshot*, or *bins* keys have been compromised, then PyPI MUST take the following steps: